African All Stars Transfer News and Rumours: Chelsea turn down Saint-Etienne's offer for Sarr | Goal.com

 The Gunners have had two bids turned down for the Aouar, with the last believed to be around £32million.
 Lyon are seeking closer to £46m for the 22-year-old.

-Wolverhampton Wanderers are slugging it out with Sevilla and Napoli for the signing of AZ Alkmaar winger Oussama Idrissi, according to the Guardian .
+Newcastle United are slugging it out with Celtic and Fulham for the signing of Sampdoria defender Omar Colley, according to Tuttomercatoweb.

-The Morocco international has been delivering eye-catching performances for the Cheeseheads since joining the Dutch side and last season he scored 17 goals amid other dazzling displays.
+The 27-year-old, who has an £11 million ($14m) release clause in his current contract has been in fine form for the Italians since joining from Genk.

-Wolves narrowly missed out on a Europa League spot last season and are looking to strengthen their team for the 2020-21 campaign.
+He has racked up 57 appearances across all competitions for Sampdoria, and still has two years left to run on his current deal.

 Papiss Cisse set to join Fenerbahce